Ashmore and Cartier Islands: Governance

-Today, the territory is administered from Canberra by the Department of Infrastructure, Regional Development and Cities, which is also responsible for the administration of the territories of Christmas Island, Cocos (Keeling) Islands, the Coral Sea Islands, Jervis Bay Territory and Norfolk Island.
+Today, the territory is administered from Canberra by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, which is also responsible for the administration of the territories of Christmas Island, Cocos (Keeling) Islands, the Coral Sea Islands, Jervis Bay Territory and Norfolk Island.

 The Attorney-General's Department had been responsible for the administration of Australian territories until the 2010 federal election.
 In that year the responsibility for Australian territories was transferred to the then Department of Regional Australia, Local Government, Arts and Sport, and from 18 September 2013 the Department of Infrastructure and Regional Development has administered Australian territories.

 Defence of Ashmore and Cartier Islands is the responsibility of Australia, with periodic visits by the Royal Australian Navy, Royal Australian Air Force and the Australia Border Force.

 Nearby Hibernia Reef, 42 km northeast of Ashmore Reef, is not part of the Territory, but belongs to Western Australia.
 It has no permanently dry land area, although large parts of the reef become exposed during low tide.

+Proposed Northern Territory annexation

+The Northern Territory government has claimed on multiple occasions (1989, 1996) that the Ashmore and Cartier Islands should be returned to their jurisdiction, instead of remaining a separate territory.
+The Australian House of Representatives Standing Committee on Legal and Constitutional Affairs recommended in a 1991 report that the Northern Territory annex the islands.
+In 1998, John Howard's Coalition debated the issue in the leadup to the 1998 Northern Territory statehood referendum, and stated in a campaign release that it would "pursue incorporation of the Ashmore & Cartier Islands into the Northern Territory before or at the time of Statehood".
+However, these efforts did not lead to any changes.

 Environment and protection

 The Ashmore Reef Marine Park and Cartier Island Marine Park are both classed as strict nature reserves (IUCN Ia) and protect biodiverse areas of significant and international importance, as well as cultural heritage.

 Cartier Island is an unvegetated sand island, with access prohibited because of the risk of unexploded ordnances.
 There are no ports or harbours, only offshore anchorage.
-Today, all the wells in the Territory are infected with cholera or contaminated and undrinkable.
+Today, all the wells in the Territory are infected with cholera or otherwise contaminated and undrinkable.
 The Australian Border Force vessel ABFC Thaiyak is stationed off the reef for up to 300 days per year.
 The islands are also visited by seasonal caretakers and occasional scientific researchers.

 Economy

-The area around the Ashmore and Cartier Islands has been a traditional fishing ground of Indonesian fishermen for centuries, and continues.
+The area around the Ashmore and Cartier Islands has been a traditional fishing ground of Indonesian fishermen for centuries, and continues to be.
 In the 1850s, American whalers operated in the region.
 Outside of fishing, the islands were historically used as sources of guano, beche-de-mer, trochus and tortoiseshell.
 Mining of phosphate deposits took place on Ashmore Island in the latter half of the 19th century.

 Petroleum extraction activities take place at the Jabiru and Challis oil fields, which are adjacent to the Territory, and which are administered by the Northern Territory's Department of Mines and Energy on behalf of the Commonwealth.